jvfe/pytrials/README.rst

     ct = ClinicalTrials()

-    # Get 50 full studies related to Coronavirus and COVID in json format.
+    # Get 50 full studies related to Coronavirus and COVID in csv format.
     ct.get_full_studies(search_expr="Coronavirus+COVID", max_studies=50)

     # Get the NCTId, Condition and Brief title fields from 1000 studies related to Coronavirus and Covid, in csv format.